-The cumulative geographic scope for cultural resources consists of the Project footprint, except areas of existing water conveyance where there would be no ground disturbance or change to an existing structure, and adjacent areas in a 100-foot-wide buffer that could be directly affected by construction and operation of Project components, as described in Chapter 22, Cultural Resources.
-The RBPP does not include a 100-foot buffer because it is an existing facility and the installation of new pumps in existing pump bays will not involve ground disturbance or structural alterations.
+The cumulative geographic scope for cultural resources consists of the Project footprint and adjacent areas that could be directly affected by construction and operation of Project components, as described in Chapter 22.
 The projects from Table 31-1 that could involve ground-disturbing excavation or changes to or removal of structures (such as buildings, canals, or levees) and have the potential to affect cultural resources or human remains are ongoing projects that involve flood control, restoration, and infrastructure improvement and development.
 However, most of these projects from Table 31-1 are not in proximity to the Project footprint, with the exception of the South Willows Residential Development Project adjacent to the GCID Main Canal and Maxwell Intertie Project, as well as some projects adjacent to the Sacramento River levee (e.g., Hamilton City Flood Damage Reduction and Ecosystem Restoration Project).

 Alternatives 1 and 3 would result in changes to structures during Project construction in areas with architectural resources.
 Alternatives 1 and 3 construction would involve ground-disturbing excavation and the modification or removal of structures (such as buildings and canals).
 In some locations, changes to existing structures have the potential to modify historic built resources.
 Mitigation Measures CUL-1.1-CUL-1.4 would reduce impacts on architectural resources to a less-than-significant level for areas outside of the inundation areas for Sites Reservoir and TRR East.
 However, for the Sites Reservoir and TRR East, where construction and inundation would occur, the impact would remain significant and unavoidable because inundation would permanently destroy historic built resources at those locations even after implementation of the mitigation measures.
 The Sites Reservoir and TRR East inundation areas are not in proximity to projects listed in Table 31-1 and impacts to resources in those areas would not overlap with the impacts from those projects.
 The Maxwell Intertie Project would include facilities that are the same as Alternative 1 or 3 and therefore would not result in additional impacts beyond those already disclosed for Alternative 1 or 3.
 Project construction footprints outside of inundation areas are either not in proximity to projects listed in Table 31-1 or they occur at existing Sacramento River or GCID facilities where construction impacts would be reduced to less than significant with mitigation.
 For example, the South Willows Residential Development would be located near the GCID Main Canal but would not result in a significant impact because it would not affect the historical qualities of the existing canal and would not spatially overlap with Alternative 1 or 3.
-There would be no overlap in impacts from other projects on cultural resources, and Alternative 1 or 3 would not result in a meaningful incremental contribution to cumulative effects on historic built resources.
+There would be no overlap in impacts from other projects on cultural resources, and Alternative 1 or 3 would not result in a meaningful incremental contribution to effects on historic built resources.